open5e/open5e/source/equipment/magic-items/universal-solvent.rst

 *Wand, rare (requires attunement by a spellcaster)*

 This wand has 7 charges for the following properties.
 It regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll a d20.
+If you expend the wand's last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.

 **Spells.** While holding the wand, you can use an action to expend